How to make a room dark enough for sleep

 But, let’s face it, most of us don’t live in homes that are fitted with good quality window coverings.
 Indeed, until recently, if it weren’t for Venetian blinds it’d be curtains for all of us!
 Sorry, bad Dad joke.
 Typically, standard curtains and Venetian blinds (or any blinds) just don’t cut the mustard.

 The likelihood of your current window coverings blocking out 100% of daylight is slim.
 Even custom-made “black out blinds” tend to be fitted incorrectly, leaving light coming around the tops, sides or bottom of the windows.
+It’s not really dark enough for sleep.
 And when you’ve paid a fortune to have these made to measure, it’s pretty frustrating to say the least!

 Do you need to increase the darkness level in your room?
 Step one is to figure out how you’d currently rate it during the day.